Garden-Code-Labs/.github/README.md

-# .github
+# Garden Code Labs
- Source code for the default community information files for the Garden Code Labs organization.
+ Source code for the informational files for the Garden Code Labs community.